Alex313031/thorium/infra/DEBUG/ABOUT_GN_ARGS.md

 rtc_use_lto &#35;&#35; Set whether WebRTC uses thinLTO for optimization.
 Enabled in Thorium for performance.

-rtc_include_ilbc &#35;&#35; Set whether to enable Google's Internet Low Bitrate Codec in WebRTC.
-Enabled in Thorium for performance and useability.

 rtc_build_with_neon &#35;&#35; Set whether to use ARM NEON SIMD instructions when building RTC code.
 Only applicable for ARM/ARM64.
 Enabled in Thorium for performance.

 rtc_build_examples &#35;&#35; Set whether to build example RTC data.
 Useful for debugging.
 Disabled in Thorium for size.